Path-Check/safeplaces-ct-backend/README.md

 ## Accessing Uploaded Data From Clients

-[Safeplaces Ingest](https://github.com/Path-Check/safeplaces-backend-ingest) is a supporting backend service used by clients to upload data which is then ingested by this service.
+[Safeplaces Ingest](https://github.com/Path-Check/safeplaces-backend-ingest) is a supporting backend service used by clients (including the SafePaths app) to upload data, which is then ingested by this service.
 In order to interact with the upload database, the following environment variables must be set:

 ```
 DB_HOST_PUB=upload_db_host